 The Library, with the help of a wonderful group of volunteers, can deliver books and audio-books to homebound patrons in Winchester.
 Patrons may request specific titles or a simply specify a genre, author, or subject of interest.
 Items will be selected by a librarian and volunteers will provide delivery and pick-up.
-If you or someone you know would like to take advantage of this service, please call Daphne Costa at 781-721-7171 x314 or send an email to email@example.com
+If you or someone you know would like to take advantage of this service, please call Daphne Costa at 781-721-7171 x311 or send an email to firstname.lastname@example.org

 The Library provides access to a full-color Topaz digital video magnifier in the Reference Room.
 A gift of Winchester Rotary, the Topaz is an easy to use, true color magnifier that can greatly enlarge print or photographs.
 The Topaz offers 30 high contrast color modes for those with macular degeneration or other vision impairments.

 The Library provides access to two "Maggie" portable electronic magnifiers for anyone who wishes to see something more clearly.
 Maggie has 5" hi-contrast LCD screen with true color.
 For those with macular degeneration, the Maggie mode button provides white text on a black background for reduced glare.
 Patrons can borrow a magnifier at the Circulation desk..